Dian Farmer Learning To Grow Our Own Food

 Petunia is an annual plant from the family Solanaceae, subfamily Petunioideae.
 They can tolerate relatively harsh conditions and hot climates, but not frost.
 They need at least five hours of sunlight every day and flourish in moist soil and conditions of low atmospheric humidity.

-Petunias can repel aphids, tomato hornworm, asparagus beetles, leafhoppers, and squash bugs thanks to their licorice-like scent.
+Petunias are excellent when you need to know how to get rid of pests on plants since they can repel aphids, tomato hornworm, asparagus beetles, leafhoppers, and squash bugs thanks to their licorice-like scent.

-This herb can repel cabbage loopers, the carrot fly, slugs, and snails.
+This herb can repel cabbage loopers, carrot flies, slugs, and snails.

-This herb can repel cabbage loopers, the carrot fly, cockroaches, mosquitoes, slugs, and snails, as well as the Mexican bean beetle.
+This herb is one of the most common plants that repel garden pests because it can repel cabbage pests such as cabbage loopers, the carrot fly, cockroaches, mosquitoes, slugs, leaf miner pests, and snails, as well as the Mexican bean beetle.

 Repel maggots, whiteflies, and hornworms with thyme.